skienzmatishun/rippreport/content/p/repeat/index.md

   llm_score: 70
   recency_score: 1.2722495392642252
   rank: 10
+summary: Our investigation continues to uncover how Jack Burrell and his council majority recycle the same abusive tactics to control city hall.
+Secret financial logs expose millions in transferred utility funds and non-level public projects managed by crony committees.
+Discover how the city council keeps hitting replay on taxpayer betrayal.
 ---
 Freaky Friday is a repeat of Jan 1st.
 Please read carefully the post it is not fiction or a conspiracy theory.